admazzola/super-degen-run/ARCHITECTURE.md

 ## Crypto Pompeii

 TODO

- - fix blocks rendered based on block type
-- add physics (gridupdater) and walking around
+- add physics (gridupdater) and walking around [ray tracing]

 - server needs to do worldgen and then stream that COMPRESSED chunk tile data to the users (compressed?)
 - in the game, changes to chunk tiles are broadcasted as deltas.
 If a players version of a chunk drops out of sync (use fingerprints, blockchain, like GVM) then the server sends the entire chunk state to the player [compressed]

+Chunks have checkpoints + deltas.
+Similar to GVM .

+Server will store chunkdata in mongo, will keep a local copy for physics

 ## CHUNKS